briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 ## Create streams

-Most messages in Zulip are sent to streams.
+Most messages in Axxess are sent to streams.
 Streams are similar to chat rooms, email lists, and IRC/Slack channels, in that they determine who receives a message.
 A few suggestions: